Asparagus Pasta

 • Seasoning – Keep it simple with salt, pepper, and some fresh parsley!

-This asparagus pasta is one of those side dishes that forces me to go back and steal just one more bite (make that TEN) while I’m packing it up to put away in the fridge.
-But, before that, here’s how it all comes together (note that you can find the full set of directions in the recipe card as well!):
+This pasta recipe is one of those side dishes that forces me to go back and steal just one more bite (make that TEN) while I’m packing it up to put away in the fridge.
+But before that, here’s how it all comes together:

 • Prepare the pasta.
 Cook the orzo according to the package directions, adding the asparagus tips in for the last 2 minutes of cooking time.
 Then, remove everything from the heat and drain.